Veguli Penn: Plot

-Inspector Ramu and Janaki are married for ten years and have no children.
+Inspector Ramu and Janaki have been married for ten years and have no children.
 Janaki's sister Radha, an ingénue, lives with them.
 Janaki constantly coddles Radha, and is close to Doctor Lakshmi and her son Manohar, a psychologist.
 Ramu's brother, Captain Muthu, returns to Chennai.
 On the train, he meets Rani, daughter of Bhoopathy Raja, a local zamindar.
 Rani is attracted to Muthu after she reads about his bravery award.
 Rani's cousin Mohan likes Radha and she also likes his kind personality.
 When Muthu returns home, he becomes attracted to Radha.
 One day Muthu sees Radha loitering on the road and sends her home.

 On her way back, Radha stops at Manohar's place, where he tries to hypnotise her.
 Muthu searches for her when she does not return.
 He and Janaki find her chatting with Manohar before Janaki reprimands her.
 Ramu's family, Mohan, Rani, and her father go to Kodaikanal on vacation.
 Janaki notices Mohan's interest in Radha and warns him.
 Muthu rejects Rani's advances and makes it clear that he loves Radha.
 Janaki and Ramu decide to fix Muthu's marriage with Radha, but Radha refuses, saying she cannot marry someone who always scolds her.
 Both Janaki and Ramu decide to proceed with their plan.
-Ramu leaves to Trivandrum to investigate a case.
+Ramu leaves for Trivandrum to investigate a case.

 Radha falls unconscious after Muthu drugs her drink.
 Muthu walks into her room that night before he leaves for the army the following day.
 Three months later, Ramu returns.
 Janaki notices changes in Radha's health and takes her to Lakshmi, who confirms that Radha is pregnant.
 Janaki is shocked and does not know who the father is.
 She informs Ramu about the pregnancy; Ramu assumes that Janaki is pregnant and shows excitement.